Baby Wearer - website not available Feb 2019 but hopefully

 carriers and a

 guide to choosing one that will suit you and your baby.
 Join the Australian Baby

 Wearing support group on FB for similar assistance.

 You can find lots of ways of wearing slings and wraps by online searching - and don't forget to browse Youtube as well.

 If you can make it to a sling meet you will always find people willing to help you sort out a new carry.
-And if you can't, then a visit to the Baby Carriers Down Under forum is sure to help you on your way!
+And if you can't, then a visit to a Baby Wearing support group is sure to help you on your way!

 With twins or more, how often do you find that they both (or all) want - or need - to be held at the same time.

 There are a number of Youtube videos showing how to carry twins at the same time.
 One of the easiest ways is a tandem hip carry.

 This is the "Jasmin's tandem hip carry" and you can find detailed clips of how to make and wear the carry online.